Altinn/altinn-studio-docs/content/app/app-dev-course/modul7/_index.en.md

 In this task you will implement a client that integrates with Bring's APIs to populate the address the user submits with a postal city based on the postal code.

-The API that will be used is an overview of postal codesw made available by Bring.
+The API that will be used is an overview of postal codes made available by Bring.
 Feel free to test it in your browser with different postal codes.

 ```